cmusser/vpnd/README.md

 ### Gateway Mode

-In this mode, a pair of hosts, each with an interface on an internal network and another on the Internet, provide a communcation path for hosts on the internal networks.
+In this mode, a pair of hosts--each with an interface on an internal network and another on the Internet--provide a communcation path for other hosts on the internal networks.
 This is akin to VPN software that connects geographically separated sites together.
 This is a useful setup, but less often seen outside of large companies.

 The configuration in this case is static because information about each network can be shared in advance and does not change often.
 Each gateway knows the address of its peer.
-The addresses of the other peer's insternal network is also known, and a route to it via the VPN gateway can be configured in the default gateway for each internal network.
+The addresses of the other peer's internal network is also known, and a route to it via the VPN gateway can be configured in the default gateway for each internal network.
 The VPN gateways, in effect become layer 3 routers, and use the operating system's packet forwarding to move data.